twhalsema/walman/README.md

 In addition to <b>Walman</b> itself - Ansible files, other automations, and documentation - are provided to allow you to test the program with sample data/credentials.

 ## Glossary
 The following terms will be used throughout this document.
-Familiarize yourself with them before continuing.

 |Term|Description|
 |-----:|---------------|